 Root Chakra Clearing and Energy Clearing Example

 Starting with the root chakra, clearing is very important.
 When you clear the root chakra fear block, you develop safety for yourself.
 You will create a mantra that is unique to you; you have a tool to use to progress through more sensitive areas of healing.
-For me, it was a mantra that provided certainty to my continued relationship with my dad.
+Developing a personalized mantra provides certainty and anchoring during the healing process.

 The process starts with working on your latest experience of feeling fear and tracing that emotion back to your first memory of fear.